 The truth is, working from home presents its own unique set of challenges.
-For example, working from home is wonderful for privacy and solitude, but it breeds isolation.
-The initial relief of working alone can turn into pure loneliness.
+For example, working from home is great for privacy and solitude but it breeds isolation.
+The initial relief of working alone can turn into simple loneliness.

 Below, some tips on how to create healthy and defined boundaries for your virtual career.